What is an Authenticated Sending Domain?

 email address which operates on Sendlane’s primary domain.

 This is the from email address on an email recently sent to everyone who subscribes to Sendlane’s (fabulous 💅) marketing content by our Senior Director of Marketing, Caitlin.
-Because Caitlin sent marketing content to opted-in subscribers, she used an authenticated sending domain of @mail.sendlane.com
+Because Caitlin sent marketing content to opted-in subscribers, she used a verified sending domain of @mail.sendlane.com

 domain.